Some Spicy Ideas

 There are multiple options for storing spices.
 You can purchase spice racks, turntables, step organizers, drawer organizers, and ones that mount on the inside cabinet or pantry doors.

 Spice racks: The pro is that they often look really cool.
-The con is they don’t hold much, take up counter space and typically you need to refill the special jars.
+The con is they did not hold much, take up counter space and typically you need to refill the special jars.

 Turntables: The pro is that they help you be able to find anything in the back of the cabinet.
 The con is it is harder to alphabetize a spinning turntable and some spices do end up in the center of the wheel.